 One of the beauties of therap-e-mail is that the entire text of therapy is available to both the client and the therapist.
-There are a variety of advantages that we are aware of that this has for both client and therapist.
+There are a variety of advantages that we are aware of which this has for both client and therapist.
 There are no doubt many more that have not yet shown themselves.

-First, in our work with clients face to face, we often write letters that summarize sessions (cf. White & Epston, 1990).
-These clients report that these letters are of tremendous value to them, primarily because they can read them over again and again.
+First, in our work with clients face-to-face, we often write letters that summarise sessions (cf. White & Epston, 1990).
+These clients report that such letters are of great value to them, primarily because they can read them over again and again.
 Clearly, the same can be done with therap-e-mails.

-The rereading is valuable in many ways.
-Clients can see how much they've changed and how far they've come.
-This is particularly important for individuals who may have trouble patting themselves on the back as it were.
-Clients can look at techniques and approaches that they used in overcoming a previous problem and so aid themselves in overcoming a later one.
-This would be significant in treating addictions, for example, where the addict in recovery can review in writing the techniques he or she used for overcoming cravings in the past.
-The same addict can review, again in writing, what the positive consequences were for themselves of not using in the past.
+The re-reading is valuable in many ways.
+Clients can see how much they have changed and how far they have come.
+This is particularly important for individuals who may have trouble in patting themselves on the back, as it were.
+Clients can look at techniques and approaches that they used in overcoming a previous problem, and so aid themselves in overcoming a later one.
+This would be significant, for example, in treating addictions: the addict in recovery can review in writing the techniques he or she has used for overcoming cravings in the past, and what the positive consequences were for themselves of past addiction avoidance.

-Clients can review the positive and encouraging comments that their therapist made about them and their behaviour, particularly when they are feeling down.
-White and Epston (1990) talk about clients coming to therapy telling a problem-saturated story about themselves.
+Clients can also review the positive and encouraging comments that their therapist has made about them and their behaviour, particularly when they are feeling down.
+White & Epston (1990) talk about clients coming to therapy telling a problem-saturated story about themselves.
 Their approach involves countering this story, as does ours.
-Thus, in the body of our therap-e-mails are noted the exceptions to this story.
-Clients can read these exceptions when they are feeling the tug of the old story, and this will help to maintain changes that they have made.
+Thus in the body of our therap-e-mails are noted the exceptions to the story.
+Clients can read these exceptions when they are feeling the tug of the old story, and this will help to maintain the changes that they have made.

-An example of this comes from White and Epston's (1990) seminal work, Narrative Means to Therapeutic Ends.
-A client wrote them to tell them about an experience she had had with a letter that had been written in therapy a year previous.
+An example of this comes from White & Epston's (1990) seminal work.
+A client wrote to tell them about an experience she had had with a letter that had been written in therapy a year previous.
 She wrote:

-Once I was sitting on the beach and I got [the letter] out.
+'Once I was sitting on the beach and I got (the letter) out.
 Just reading it, I stopped crying.
-I had found out that Tom had lost another job...I didn't realize I felt responsible until after I read the letter....So I looked at the contents of the letter - what was it about?
+I had found out that Tom had lost another job ...
+I didn't realise I felt responsible until after I read the letter ...
+So I looked at the contents of the letter-what was it about?
 I wasn't responsible for Tom.
-The letter had served its purpose before, and then I put it in a side of my mind, thinking that its purpose had been served so it could be forgotten. (p.94)
+The letter had served its purpose before, and then I put it in a side of my mind, thinking that its purpose had been served so it could be forgotten' (p.
+94).